At the annual member’s meeting on September 26th, 2019, the NHNA membership adopted the following bylaws which are currently in effect. PDF version.

 Section 4.03 QUORUM

 The presence, in person, of twenty (20) Members at any duly called and noticed Annual Meeting or Special Membership Meeting shall constitute a quorum.
-Any Annual Meeting or Special Membership Meeting at which a quorum is initially present may continue to transact the business of the Association, notwithstanding the withdrawal of any Members, so long as any action taken by the Members is approved by at least a majority of the required quorum for that meeting.
+Any Annual Meeting or Special Membership Meeting at which a quorum is initially present may continue to transact the business of the Association, notwithstanding the subsequent loss of quorum, so long as any action taken by the Members is approved by at least a majority of the required quorum for that meeting.

 Section 4.04 VOTING AT ANY ANNUAL MEETING OR SPECIAL MEMBERSHIP MEETING